-Finally, before we proceed to conclusions let us briefly comment on the shape of the function $g(x;\tau)$ (see Fig. 9).
+Finally, before we proceed to conclusions let us briefly comment on the shape of the function $g(x; \tau)$ (see Fig. 9).
 The function monotonically decreases for small and quickly increases for large values of x, having the characteristic minimum for intermediate x.
-One can argue that the corresponding curvature of $g(x;\tau)$ may result from topological requirements imposed by the relation $x(\Omega)$ (6) on the hidden space $\Omega = \{y_1, y_2, \ldots, y_n\}$ (5).
+One can argue that the corresponding curvature of $g(x; \tau)$ may result from topological requirements imposed by the relation $x(\Omega)$ [Eq.
+(6)] on the hidden space $\Omega = \{y_1, y_2, \dots, y_n\}$ [Eq.
+(5)].
 A simple but still reasonable example of such a relation is graphically presented in Fig. 10.
-(Although the figure presents only two- and three-dimensional phase spaces the below reasoning also holds for higher dimensions.)
-In the figure, the direction of the dashed lines expresses growing number of publications x, whereas the area of the n-dimensional hypersurface is proportional to the number of states $g(x;\tau)$ of a given value of x.
+(Although the figure presents only twoand three-dimensional phase spaces the below reasoning also holds for higher dimensions.)
+In the figure, the direction of the dashed lines expresses the growing number of publications x, whereas the area of the n-dimensional hypersurface is proportional to the number of states $g(x; \tau)$ of a given value of x.
 As one can see, the hypersurfaces $x(\Omega)$ corresponding to increasing values of x change from convex to concave.
-The feature leads to the minimum in the density of states function, and has a nice sociological interpretation.
+The feature leads to the minimum in the density-ofstates function, and has a nice sociological interpretation.

 In order to outline the mentioned sociological interpretation, let us assume that all motivators y_i influencing scientific productivity have some minimal values.
-Such an assumption seems to be natural since one can not get salary lower than a certain limit, and it is impossible to possess negative number of coworkers.
+Such an assumption seems to be natural since one cannot get a salary lower than a certain limit, and it is impossible to possess a negative number of co-workers.
 On the other hand, there are no upper limits for these parameters.
 We are not even in a position to guess their units.
 It follows that for visualization purposes all motivators may be limited to their positive values, as shown in Fig. 10.
-Now, in order to justify the suggested convex character of the hypersurface $x(\Omega)$ representing small values of x, one can argue that it corresponds to the leading role of one selected motivator y_i , and insignificant role of other parameters $y{j\neq i}$.
-In some sense, such a naive thinking on factors influencing scientists is consistent with a common experience stating that in early stages of career the only one factor makes motivation for scientific activity (e.g. satisfaction).
-Along with growing x other motivators start to play a role (e.g. recognition and being in power), what may be expressed by the mentioned convex-to-concave crossover.
+Now, in order to justify the suggested convex character of the hypersurface $x(\Omega)$ representing small values of x, one can argue that it corresponds to the leading role of one selected motivator y_i , and an insignificant role of other parameters $y{i\neq i}$.
+In some sense, such naive thinking on factors influencing scientists is consistent with a common experience stating that in the early stages of a career only one factor creates motivation for scientific activity (e.g., satisfaction).
+Along with growing x other motivators start to play a role (e.g., recognition and being in power), what may be expressed by the mentioned convex-to-concave crossover.